risawitama/verbose-potato/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## Why did the fireman wear red, white, and blue suspenders?
+To hold his pants up.